OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_46.rst

 If for any reason you need to restore your previous OpenNebula, follow these steps:

--  With OpenNebula 5.0 still installed, restore the DB backup using 'onedb restore -f'
+-  With OpenNebula |version| still installed, restore the DB backup using 'onedb restore -f'
--  Uninstall OpenNebula 5.0, and install again your previous version.
+-  Uninstall OpenNebula |version|, and install again your previous version.
 -  Copy back the backup of /etc/one you did to restore your configuration.

 Known Issues